 People: My family (wife, daughters, grandchildren, son-in-law).
 Everybody else is an optional extra.

-TV Series: Timeless, Longmire, Babylon 5, Firefly, and of course the amazing Farscape.
-Plus the ones that resonate with my current obsession about human-like intelligence in non-human robots: Humans and Westworld.
+TV Series: Timeless, Longmire, Babylon 5, Firefly, and of course the incomparable Farscape.
+Plus others that resonate with my current obsession about human-like intelligence in non-human robots: Humans and Westworld.

-Composers: Hans Zimmer, Jean Sibelius (especially when performed by any orchestra directed by Esa-Pekka Salonen), Beethoven.
+Composers: Hans Zimmer, Jean Sibelius (especially when performed by any orchestra directed by Esa-Pekka Salonen), Ludwig van Beethoven.

 Instrumentalists: The amazing Hilary Hahn and her violin.